-- Expressions for support for the general approach of Policy ST1: Development and Requirements for Sustainable Transport. - National Highways recommend that Policy ST1 be amended to more strongly reflect 'vision and validate' approach in relation to management of demand for travel and transport impacts. - Gatwick Airport Limited recommend that Policy ST1 could be strengthened by being
+- Expressions for support for the general approach of Policy ST1: Development and Requirements for Sustainable Transport. - National Highways recommend that Policy ST1 be amended to more strongly reflect 'vision and validate' approach in relation to management of demand for travel and transport impacts. - Gatwick Airport Limited recommend that Policy ST1 could be strengthened by being more explicit about need to need to consider impacts on major infrastructure such as Gatwick Airport as part of Transport Assessment as previously recommended.

-- more explicit about need to need to consider impacts on major infrastructure such as Gatwick Airport as part of Transport Assessment as previously recommended. - Gatwick Green Ltd (The Wilky Group) provide commentary highlighting the consistency of the approach detailed in Policy ST1 with the proposed Gatwick Green allocation included in Policy EC4. - Concern that Policy ST1 fails to include requirement for new cycling infrastructure within the borough to be provided by new developments coming forward on Crawley's boundaries.
-Need to acknowledge extent to which active travel/public transport infrastructure must be improved in order for non-car options to be genuinely prioritised. - Gatwick Airport Limited no longer object to Policy ST3: Improving Rail Stations, as amended.
+- Gatwick Green Ltd (The Wilky Group) provide commentary highlighting the consistency of the approach detailed in Policy ST1 with the proposed Gatwick Green allocation included in Policy EC4. - Concern that Policy ST1 fails to include requirement for new cycling infrastructure within the borough to be provided by new developments coming forward on Crawley's boundaries.
+Need to acknowledge extent to which active travel/public transport infrastructure must be improved in order for non-car options to be genuinely prioritised. - Manor Royal BID request to be engaged in supporting applicants to prepare travel plans and provision of EV charging. - Gatwick Airport Limited no longer object to Policy ST3: Improving Rail Stations, as amended.
 Homes England continue to support Policy ST3. - National Highways consider that based on current information Policy ST4: Area of Search for a Crawley Western Multi-Modal Transport Link will not have an unacceptable impact on the Strategic Road Network. - Some expression of support for the general approach of Policy ST4. - West Sussex County Council withdraws its objection to Policy ST4 following further work on the proposed area of search. - Horsham District Council acknowledge joint working in respect of Policy ST4 and support the policy subject to need for joint agreement on corridor. - Homes England support the progress made within the revised policy wording and evidence relating to the areas of search for the Crawley Western Multi-Modal Transport Link found within Policy ST4, with reference and support for the text of paragraph 17.29.
 Homes England support the flexible approach at the eastern (A23) end of the proposed link that seeks to balance the risk of safeguarding conflict against the potential loss of employment land and ability to deliver the Western Multi-Modal Transport Link as a strategic transport link.
 Homes England suggest some policy wording in order to support the deliverability of the scheme. - Objection that search corridor identified in Policy ST4 encroaches into the safeguarded area and is therefore in conflict with Policy GAT2 and the requirement to safeguard land for a potential wide-spaced southern runway. - Objection that Policy ST4 is not effective, justified, or sound, given its relationship with Policy GAT2 and other policies. - Objections/concerns regarding the proposed area of search in Policy ST4 on basis of its impact on nearby opportunities for delivery of employment-related development.
-An alternative area with a different alignment forming part of the Jersey Farm masterplan is put forward as being preferable. - Proposed amendments to Policy ST4 to strengthen consideration of impact on biodiversity sites. - Acknowledgement of potential suitability of the Western Multi-Modal Transport Link as a potential means of mitigating impact of Gatwick DCO proposals. - Query as to whether the Western Multi-Modal Transport Link is the right approach given impact on heritage, character, setting of the borough, noise, biodiversity, and air pollution.
+An alternative area with a different alignment forming part of the Jersey Farm masterplan is put forward as being preferable. - Proposed amendments to Policy ST4 to strengthen consideration of impact on biodiversity sites. - Acknowledgement of potential suitability of the Western Multi-Modal Transport Link as a potential means of mitigating impact of Gatwick DCO proposals. - Query as to whether the Western Multi-Modal Transport Link is the right approach given impact on heritage, character, setting of the borough, noise, biodiversity, and air pollution. - Concern is raised by BYM Capital where the Area of Search for the Crawley Western Multi-Modal Transport Link Corridor includes land within their ownership. - Manor Royal BID questions the extent of the Area of Search to the east.